smukvica/snake-bot/README.md

 ## Instructions

 To play the game simply open up the webpage.
+To play manualy use arrow keys.

 ----